 Think of WiFi as the car you drive on the highway; it’s the most common way to access the internet and its abundant resources.
-Simply put, WiFi is used as a catchy phrase that refers to wireless networks.
+Simply put, WiFi is a catchy phrase that refers to wireless networks.
 Similar to mapping from Point A to Point B on a road trip, WiFi maps your connection to the internet using equipment such as a router to carry and translate data from one device to another.

 The speeds you experience and the overall performance of your connection depend on all parts of your infrastructure from the equipment used to the amount of bandwidth you pay for from your provider.
 To better understand it all, it’s important to know where your internet service provider (ISP) comes into the mix.

 An ISP’s job is to provide internet access to customers using their own built-out networks, which may include fiber-optic cables, copper lines, or satellite technology.
 They deliver a physical connection from your home to the internet itself using equipment like modems, routers, and dishes.